 As an owner, you are responsible for any contents in the property, even if the property is not provided furnished.
 Items like floating floors, carpets, dishwashers and blinds fall under contents, so it’s very important to have these items covered in your building and/or landlord policy.
 Contents insurance is not just for people who own their own home, it is also important for people renting a home; as a tenant, you are responsible for the contents and belongings that you bring to the property.
 If the worst should happen, the landlord’s building insurance will only cover the property the landlord owns – a tenant’s belongings are not included.

-Who is responsible for contents?
+Who is responsible for the contents?

 As a tenant, if you accidentally or intentionally damage the building or contents of the property you are renting, you must notify the agent or owner as soon as possible to ensure correct repairs and insurance procedures can be put in place.
 You will be expected to pay for repairs or replacement.

 If the damage is caused by a third party or the event was outside the control of the tenant or owner, for example, a break-in or storm, then each party will be responsible to replace or repair any contents that they own.
 If the tenant’s belongings are damaged by a building fault such as a ceiling collapsing or roof leak, then a third party will need to determine if the damage was caused by negligence.
-If the damage was not caused by the owner’s negligence, then the tenant will be responsible for to repair or replace their own contents.
+If the damage was not caused by the owner’s negligence, then the tenant will be responsible to repair or replace their own contents.